 Choose the Right Sauce for Your Pasta

-Edited by JMA, Anonymous, Eng, Lynn and 1 other
+Edited by JMA, Eng, Lynn, Graeme

 We all know that pasta can be found in a number of shapes and sizes.
 But do you know what types of sauce are ideal for the cuts of pasta you are choosing?
 The following guide explores the most popular styles of pasta and will help you choose a sauce that will be a perfect match.

 - 1Ridged tubes of pasta are easy to spot.These are pastas that are shaped to hold a great deal of sauce.
 They are often in fun shapes and are ideal for pasta salads, or sauces that are chunky with tomatoes and meat.
 The most common ridged tubes you will find are ziti rigati, penne and of course rigatoni.Advertisement

 - 2Corkscrew pasta is perfectly paired with pesto sauces and light tomato sauces.Ideally, you will choose sauces that can fill the corkscrew shape, without weighing them down.
 That is because they are designed to hold sauce in them.
 The most common styles are rotini, cavatappi and fusilli.Advertisement